Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 This milestone will also include fixes inspired by the feedback I got in: [Improve my Game Jam feedback](https://itch.io/jam/imgj34/rate/2810521)

 - [x] Improvement: drop the sequence about opening a pause menu with Esc
-- [ ] Bugfix: spawn monsters after building 1st tower (fixes sequence)
+- [x] Bugfix: spawn monsters after building 1st tower (fixes sequence)
-- [ ] Improvement: drop the sequence which teaches you how to close menus by not giving you currency, give currency in advance
+- [x] Improvement: drop the sequence which teaches you how to close menus by not giving you currency, give currency in advance
-- [ ] --> design a new sequence to teach about closing menus (just a short hint, optional)
+- [ ] add dismantle + refund hint
 - [ ] make gamepad svg's
 - [ ] Improvement: Fix the obscure Main Menu / Title screen: just place the modes in 1 visible box (I will _never_ manage to make as many stages as Tikiman has beaten!)
 - [ ] replace keyboard and mouse hints with gamepad hints